lexey111/lx-starter/README.md

 Another one starter kit for React-based applications.

 Example page: [https://lexey111.github.io/lx-starter/dist](https://lexey111.github.io/lx-starter/dist).
-My apologies, the site isn't designed to be hosted as an GitHub page, so some bugs present.
+My apologies, the site isn't designed to be hosted as an

-Keypoints:
+GitHub page, so some bugs present.

+Key points:

 * Routing and configurable site structure
 * Responsive design